google/xls/docs_src/optimizations.md

 ### Dead Code Elimination (DCE)

-Dead Code Elimination (DCE for short) is usually one of the easiest and most straight-forward optimization passes in compilers.
+Dead Code Elimination (DCE for short) is usually one of the easiest and most straightforward optimization passes in compilers.
 The same is true for XLS (the implementation is in `xls/passes/dce_pass.*`).
 Understanding the pass is also a good way to familiarize yourself with basics of the compiler IR, how to implement